3urobeat/steam-comment-service-bot/docs/wiki/setup_guide.md

 Extract the zip and open the `steam-comment-service-bot` folder.

 You need to have at least node.js version 14.15.0 installed: [Download](https://nodejs.org)
-To get your version number type `node --version` in your console or terminal.
+If you already have node installed, check the version number by running `node --version` in your console or terminal.
 If you need a tutorial for this specific node part, [click here.](https://youtu.be/8J78rC9Z28U?t=60)

 &nbsp;